-The other driver involved in the accident could potentially be held liable for what they’ve done, depending on the circumstances.
+The other driver involved in the accident could potentially be held liable for what they’ve done.
 They chose to tailgate your bike, and the results were devastating.
 You might require ongoing medical care to treat physical pain or immobility.
 If you become disabled, you might not be able to work or perform routine tasks.
 The crash and its aftermath can cause a significant financial and emotional burden.

 When a driver is tailgating, it means they’re following the vehicle in front of them too closely.
 An adequate stopping distance is necessary for any driver to come to a complete stop.
 If they’re tailgating, avoiding a rear-end collision becomes a challenge.